 Civil Rights/Civil Liberties Moot Court – 7055

-The Civil Rights/Civil Liberties Moot Court (formerly Maynard Pirsig) focuses on practical writing and oral argument exercises common in modern litigation.
+The Civil Rights/Civil Liberties Moot Court (formerly Maynard Pirsig) focuses on practical writing and oral argument exercises common in appellate venues in modern litigation.
 In the fall, students work on portions of, and then a full, appellate brief.
-This work is followed by an oral argument.
-In the spring, students continue to work with the same law and facts in an appellate venue.
+This work is followed by one oral argument.
+In the spring, students continue to work with the same law and facts .
 They rewrite the appellate brief and advocate in three rounds of oral arguments, including one round in front of a panel of skilled Twin Cities attorneys.
 The court focuses on topical and timely developments in civil rights and civil liberties law.
 Recent topics have included First Amendment rights in public schools, a gay-straight alliance’s ability to organize under the Equal Access Act, constitutionality of law school affirmative action programs under the Fourteenth Amendment, and search and seizure of student cellphones.

-The Civil Rights/Civil Liberties Moot Court fields two competition teams: The ABA/NAAC Competition Team and the Thurgood Marshall Moot Court Competition Team.
+The Civil Rights/Civil Liberties Moot Court typically fields the ABA/NAAC Competition Team.